I bet you have a lot of questions about what nutrition therapy for eating disorders is like.

 What’s the first visit like?

 The first visit is a time for us to get to know each other.
 You will have completed a pre-visit questionnaire through the secure on-line portal to give us a head start.
 I will want to hear your history and gather information about your current patterns.
 There will be plenty of time for you to ask questions.
 We will start talking about goals and create a plan.
 I want you to leave the office with something to work with, especially if you are feeling really stuck.
-Sometimes I follow up with a summary email.
 As my client, you are free to email me with questions at any time until the next visit.

 What happens next?

 If I have your permission, I will contact other providers that might have some helpful information for me.
 I prefer to work as a team in order to give you the best experience.
-Depending on your needs, follow-up visits can be 50 or 30 minutes.
+Depending on your needs, follow-up visits can be 45 or 30 minutes.
 We may meet weekly or every other week.
+For most people, it takes an initial period of three-to-six months before the work “clicks” and they begin to start sensing a real change.
 Sometimes my clients keep food logs or follow a meal plan, sometimes they don’t.
 We decide that together.

 Some things we might do together include: